-Prospective students will range from professionals who work at or own design businesses to high school art teachers seeking to enhance their education and career viability.
+The VisCom MA program explores creative process innovation, course preparation, development of curriculum, and an understanding of course structure and sequencing.
+Students will primarily be middle school and high school art teachers seeking to enhance their education and career viability.
 The MA in Visual Communication could be achieved in two years rather than the three years required for the MFA.
-Offering the MA and MFA degrees in conjunction with one another strengthens the overall graduate art curriculum at the Universities Center at Dallas and serves as a model and inspiration for the undergraduate students pursuing BFA degrees at the same location.
+Offering the MA and MFA degrees in conjunction with one another strengthens the overall graduate art curriculum and serves as a model and inspiration for the undergraduate students pursuing BFA degrees at the same location.

-The MA Visual Communication thesis research paper is the capstone project that addresses an issue of social, educational, environmental, or business significance utilizing research methods that yield new knowledge in the chosen field of study.
-The thesis culminates in a scholarly thesis research paper.
+The MA Visual Communication research paper is the capstone project that addresses an issue of social, educational, environmental, or business significance utilizing research methods that yield new knowledge in the chosen field of study.

 Experimenting with both proven and experimental creative methodologies in a team based environment.
 An overview of innovative collaborative creative thinking processes.
 Pushing beyond one’s knowledge base through innovative role-play in self-problem solving techniques.